Defaultplayer001/rosedit/readme.md

 0.25
 ####**Important Note**

 The download link is hosted separatley from GitHub for security reasons.
 The modified executables are the sole property of Cryptic Sea, and are to be used for educational purposes only.
-We are not responsible and do not condone any malicious activity used with these modified executables.
+We are not responsible and do not condone any malicious activity attempted with these modified executables.

 #**Installation****